 The Fund is a voluntary participant in the Local Agency Investment Fund (LAIF) that is regulated by the California Government Code under the oversight of the Treasurer of the State of California.
-The Fund is required to disclose its methods and assumptions used to estimate the fair value of its holdings in LAIF.
 The Fund relied upon information provided by the State Treasurer in estimating the Fund's fair value position of its holding in LAIF.
-The Fund had a contractual withdrawal value of \$57,000.
-The fair value change of assets invested in the LAIF was not material for presentation in the financial statements for the year ended June 30, 2010.
+The Fund had a contractual withdrawal value of \$97,000.
+The fair value change of assets invested in the LAIF was not material for presentation in the financial statements for the year ended June 30, 2011.

-The Fund's investments with LAIF at June 30, 2010 included a portion of the pooled funds invested in structured notes and asset-backed securities.
+The Fund's investments with LAIF at June 30, 2011 included a portion of the pooled funds invested in structured notes and asset-backed securities.
 Structured notes are debt securities (other than asset-backed securities) whose cash flow characteristics (coupon rate, redemption amount, or stated maturity) depend upon one or more indices and/or that have embedded forwards or options.
 Asset-backed securities, the bulk of which are mortgage-backed securities, entitle their purchasers to receive a share of the cash flows from a pool of assets such as principal and interest repayments from a pool of mortgages (such as CMS) or credit card receivables.
-As of June 30 2010, the State Treasurer had invested 5.42% of the pool's funds in structured notes and asset-backed securities.
+As of June 30 2011, the State Treasurer had invested 5.01% of the pool's funds in structured notes and asset-backed securities.